c5kyx9vb72-sketch/Layout-App/documentation/style-guide.md

 *   **Comments:**
     *   Use comments to explain **Why**, not **What**.
     *   Document complex geometric logic or algorithm steps (e.g., "Snap + Ortho post-process").
+    *   For CSS variables, include comments in `src/index.css` detailing where each variable is used (file and function).
 *   **Linting:** Ensure code passes the ESLint rules defined in `.eslintrc.cjs`.
 Remove unused variables and imports.

 ## 8. Import Order